alsofronie/interact/README.md

     $$.interact.readNumber()
     $$.interact.readString()
     $$.interact.readForm()

-    $$.interact.response(response, originalRequest)  //used mainly internally to dispatch responses from parent
+    //response function will be used mainly internally to dispatch responses from the parent
+    $$.interact.response(response, originalRequest)

 # domainUrlKey concept